nhocmt227/Finance/README.md

 ### Usage
 1. Clone the repository to your local machine `git clone https://github.com/yourusername/finance-web-project.git`.
-2. Navigate to the project directory `cd finance-web-project`.
+2. Navigate to the project directory.
 3. Install necessary packages.
 4. Run flask `flask run`, it will create a host url.
 Clicking that URL.